percevalw/pret/docs/tutorials/interacting-with-the-server.md

 In the last [Sharing state]("./sharing-state.md") tutorial, we saw how to create a store shared between components with `store = create_store(...)`.
 This store lives in the browser's memory, and is not accessible from the server.
 This means that once you have run your app, the `store` variable in your notebook will not be updated when the state in the browser is updated.

 Pret offers a simple way to synchronize this store object between the client and the server, by using the `sync` option in the `create_store` function.
 This option will keep both server and client states in sync whenever one of them is updated.
-Under the hood, the store is managed as a CRDT (Conflict-free Replicated Data Type), and only the changes are sent to the other side.
+Under the hood, the store is managed as a CRDT (Conflict-free Replicated Data Type) with [Yjs](https://github.com/yjs/yjs) and [py-crdt](https://github.com/y-crdt/pycrdt), and only the changes are sent to the other side.

 ```python { .render-with-pret }
 from pret.ui.joy import Button